Flyers keep Bruins winless in shootouts for season

 David Krejci scored two goals, and Charlie Coyle and Anders Bjork had one goal and one assist each.
 David Pastrnak contributed one goal, and Danton Heinen and Jake DeBrusk registered two assists apiece.
 The Bruins fell to 0-7 in shootouts this season.

 Pastrnak gave the Bruins a 3-1 advantage 33 seconds into the second period.
 Zdeno Chara, who, playing in his 1,000th game for the Bruins, earned an assist on Pastrnak's 36th goal, which leads the NHL.
-Sanheim got the Flyers within 3-2 at 1:12.
+Sanheim got the Flyers within 3-2 at 1:12 of the middle period.

 But Boston quickly extended its lead back to two goals, 4-2, when Coyle scored at 4:50.
 The 33-year-old Krejci registered his second goal of the game at 7:21 for a 5-2 lead.
 Couturier scored at 13:12 of the second to close the Flyers' deficit to 5-3.
 The Flyers then pulled within 5-4 at 14:46 when Bunnaman scored his first career goal in his fifth game.